Introducing Your Kitten To Family

 A new kitten is a new family member.
+Congratulations on your new addition!
 Here is the most effective way to introduce your kitten to the family without causing any sibling rivalry!

 Your new cat and your family